atharvbyadav/TheGuessingGame/README.md

 ## 📂 File Structure

-- `guessing_game.c`: The main source code for the game.
+- `TheGuessingGame.c`: The main source code for the game.
-- `guessing_game.exe`: The compiled executable version for Windows users.
+- `TheGuessingGame.exe`: The compiled executable version for Windows users.

 ---